About me

 In search of local optima in the highly non-convex Bryce canyon

-I am passionate about statistics, and my research interests span the areas of statistical machine learning, high-dimensional inference and dimension reduction.
 I was born and raised in the city of Sofia, capital of Bulgaria.
-There I attended the Sofia High School of Mathematics, and obtained my bachelor’s degree in applied math from Sofia University.
+There I attended the Sofia High School of Mathematics, and obtained my bachelor’s degree in applied mathematics from Sofia University.
 In my free time I enjoy swimming, traveling and hiking.
-I like to take a lot of pictures from the places I visit and some of them can be found here.
+I like to take a lot of pictures from the places I visit, some of which can be found here.